-Adding geographies to your government’s SeeClickFix dashboard allows you to view, organize and report on requests submitted within smaller subsets of your area such as neighborhoods, council districts, police precincts, and others.
+Adding geographies to your government’s SeeClickFix (now Citizen Relationship Management) dashboard allows you to view, organize and report on requests submitted within smaller subsets of your area such as neighborhoods, council districts, police precincts, and others.

 A Shapefile is a way to store geographic information in a file format.
 More specifically, a Shapefile is a nontopological format for storing the geometric location and attribute information of geographic features.
 View more information from Esri.

 A Shapefile is a collection of features.
-For example, if a city has nine council districts then the city can have encoded their districts as nine different features in a shapefile.
-When this is uploaded to the Geography settings in SeeClickFix, this will create nine new geographies.
+For example, if a city has nine council districts then the city can have encoded its districts as nine different features in a shapefile.
+When this is uploaded to the Geography settings in SeeClickFix (Citizen Relationship Management), this will create nine new geographies.
 There is a safety checkbox for more than 10 features because sometimes a city creates a shapefile with thousands of features (one per parcel, or one per road, for example) and that is usually not the desired geography set.

 - View the Requirements for Shapefile Boundaries.

-- Creating a Shapefile takes some expertise in GIS, so we recommend consulting with your organization's GIS staff member before proceeding.
+- Creating a Shapefile takes some expertise in Geographic Information Systems (GIS), so we recommend consulting with your organization's GIS staff member before proceeding.
 If you are not sure how to proceed with creating a new shapefile, please contact us.

-- Updating the Shapefile for an entire Agency will change the area that reports can be made and service requests may not route appropriately.
+- Updating the Shapefile for an entire Agency will change the area where reports can be made and service requests may not route appropriately.
 Please use caution!

 - Click Choose File and select the ZIP file containing your Shapefile.